Master of Counselling & Psychotherapy

 - A high level of verbal and professional communication skills.

-- Understanding and capacity for human relatedness.
+- Understanding of relational dynamics and capacity for effective human relatedness that facilitates change.

 - The capacity to be self-reflective and learn from experience.

-- Respect and acknowledgement of indigenous history.
+- Respect and acknowledgement of indigenous history and culture.

-The course is accredited by the Psychotherapy and Counselling Federation of Australia (PACFA) and the Australian Counselling Association (ACA).
+The course is accredited by the Psychotherapy and Counselling Federation of Australia (PACFA) and by the Australian Counselling Association (ACA).
 Graduates of the program will be eligible to be listed on the PACFA register as Intern, Provisional or Clinical member depending on their professional experience.